Malaysia issues warning to citizens over UK protests

 It also “strongly encouraged” people to register with the High Commission of Malaysia in London to “receive timely information and assistance”.

+Sir Keir Starmer has told far-right thugs they “will regret” their actions, as mobs set fire to hotels housing asylum seekers in Rotherham and Tamworth.

+“Malaysians residing in or travelling to the United Kingdom are urged to stay away from protest areas, remain vigilant and follow the latest updates and guidance provided by local authorities,” the Malaysian Foreign Ministry said in the statement.

-Many countries around the world, including the US, Germany and Denmark, issued travel advice to their citizens following riots in England in summer 2011.
+Many countries around the world, including the US, Germany and Denmark, issued travel advice to their citizens following riots in England in the summer of 2011.

+Parliament was recalled during the 2011 riots, and some MPs are now demanding the same to deal with ongoing unrest.

+Former home secretary Dame Priti Patel said: “We now need to, in my view, as politicians, get some kind of grip on this, which is why I am calling for the recall of Parliament right now so that we can actually discuss these issues.”